 In recent years, the city has experienced incredible growth, especially in the downtown area.
 High-end hotel resorts, bars, restaurants, and shops cater to your every need, both day and night.

 Speaking of which, Ponce has some of the most vibrant nightlife in Puerto Rico, perfect for when you want to let loose after long days lazing on beaches or roaming the streets, shopping till you drop.

 They have even opened the Costa Caribe Golf & Country Club, featuring a 27-hole, PGA Championship golf course.
-Whether you want to play a round or enjoy a drink in more sophisticated surroundings, the option is there if you can afford it.
+Whether you want to play around or enjoy a drink in more sophisticated surroundings, the option is there if you can afford it.

-A former historic fire station, it is considered by many to be the most recognised landmark on the island.
+A former historic fire station, it is considered by many to be the most recognized landmark on the island.
 Now converted into a museum listed on the National Register Of Historic Places, it is a great way to learn about the history of the emergency services in Puerto Rico.

-Mayaguez is located on the western coast of Puerto Rico.
 While less visited than many of the areas in the north or the east, Mayaguez has one of the best collections of tourist attractions anywhere in Puerto Rico.

 Firstly, it is the origin of many Puerto Rican delicacies and plays a vital role in the gastronomy of the island.
 Deserts, seafood, and fried foods were created and produced in abundance, as were alcoholic beverages, such as wine, beer, and rum.
 At one point they even had their own brand of cola.

 Then, there is the collection of festivals that takes place in the town.
 With more than one a month, celebrating everything from sports and saints to family and carnivals, you are almost guaranteed to find a unique experience waiting for you, whatever time of year you choose to visit.